DavidMertz/RegEx_Puzzles/book.md

 ## Testing an IPv4 Address

-"Internet protocol version 4" addresses are very prevalent in almost everythingwe do with computers.
+"Internet protocol version 4" addresses are prevalent in almost everything we do with computers.
 "Under the hood" (so to speak), an IPv4 address is just a 32-bit unsigned integer.
 However, it is universal to write them in a human-memorable way as so-called dotted-quads.
 In that format, each byte of the address is represented as a decimal number between 0 and 255 (the range of an integer byte), and the four bytes are separated by periods.

 Some particular address ranges have special or reserved meanings, but they remain IPv4 addresses, and should be matched for this puzzle.
 Can